 Perpignan In The Languedoc

 Perpignan is the capital of the Pyrenees-Orientales department of the south of France.
-Only 40km from the Spanish border and 13km from the Mediteranean sea.
+Only 40km from the Languedoc border and 13km from the Mediteranean sea.

 Perpignan is a farm trade center, handling wine, fruits, and vegetables.
 It has distilleries, canneries, and factories making chocolate, clothing, paper, and toys.